Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

-We study the vortex dynamics in the hydrodynamic representation of quantum mechanics for two particles, in which a pointlike vortex comes from a nonintegrable phase of a wavefunction.
-In particular, we introduce an ansatz for an entangled state of the two particles and discuss how entanglement affects the dynamics of vortex-vortex interaction.
-For this purpose, we employ the time-dependent quantum variational principle combined with the Rayleigh-Ritz method and elucidate the effects of entanglement on the approximate vortex dynamics.
+{\textbf{Abstract.}} The hydrodynamic representation of quantum mechanics describes virtual flow as if a quantum system were fluid in motion.
+This formulation illustrates pointlike vortices when the phase of a wavefunction becomes nonintegrable at nodal points.
+We study the dynamics of such pointlike vortices in the hydrodynamic representation for a two-particle wavefunction.
+In particular, we discuss how quantum entanglement influences vortex-vortex dynamics.
+For this purpose, we employ the time-dependent quantum variational principle combined with the Rayleigh-Ritz method.
+We analyze the vortex dynamics and establish connections with Dirac's generalized Hamiltonian formalism.

-\section{Introduction}
+\subsection{1.
+Introduction}